Martial Eagle (The Americans): Plot

 Philip plays a doctored tape to Martha to poison her relationship with Gaad, and tells her that someone in her office is leaking information about the stealth aircraft project.
-They start to get intimate, but Philip stops her saying he's drunk and upset.
+They start to get intimate, but Philip stops her, saying he is drunk and upset.
 Meanwhile, Elizabeth attends an Alcoholics Anonymous meeting to befriend a Northrop employee and glean stealth technology information from her.

 Production

 The story for the episode was written by Oliver North and Tracey Scott Wilson, while Wilson wrote the teleplay.
 The episode was directed by Alik Sakharov.
 North was involved due to his experience and knowledge about American government's covert support of Contras in Nicaragua.

 Reception

 The episode was watched by 1.37 million viewers, as per Nielsen ratings.
 The reviews for the episode were positive.
 The A.V.
 Club rated the episode an A−.
 Alan Sepinwall from Hitfix reviewed the episode positively.